vimarsh244/mywebsite-hugo/content/posts/flat-earthers.md

 ***

-Thanks to my friend for asking me to go into this hole of conspiracies.
+Thanks to my friend for asking me to write on the topic.

 ![aabhas - my friend's suggestion on writing on the topic](/uploads/aabhas-suggestion-on-writing-on-the-topic.png "aabhas's suggestion on writing on the topic")